 Joell Ortiz

-During the same time Joell also went on to win the 2004 EA Sports Battle which earned his song "Mean Business" a spot on the NBA Live 2005 soundtrack.
-The same year he was offered a contract to Jermaine Dupri's So So Def label.
-He released his debut album ''The Brick: Bodega Chronicles'' in 2007.
-Since then, he has released ''Free Agent'' (2011), ''House Slippers'' (2014) and ''Monday'' (2019).
-He is currently one half of the rap duo Crook and Joell with his former Slaughterhouse bandmate, Crooked I. Together, they released three studio albums.
+During this time, Ortiz also competed in and won the 2004 EA Sports Battle, which earned his song "Mean Business" a spot on the NBA Live 2005 soundtrack.
+He was offered a recording contract to Jermaine Dupri's So So Def Recordings, but signed with Dr. Dre's Aftermath Entertainment, an imprint of Interscope Records in 2006.
+Despite this, his debut studio album, ''The Brick: Bodega Chronicles'' (2007), was released independently, along with his subsequent albums ''Free Agent'' (2011), ''House Slippers'' (2014) and ''Monday'' (2019).
+In 2022, he formed the rap duo Crook and Joell with former Slaughterhouse bandmate Kxng Crooked; they have released three studio albums.
 Provided by Wikipedia

 1. 1